 "Ponce is Ponce and the rest is parking" is the adage used by residents of Puerto Rico's second-largest city (population 166,000) to express their pride in being ponceños.
 The rivalry with the island's capital began in the 19th century, when European immigrants from England, France, and Spain settled here.
 Because the city limits extend from the Caribbean to the foothills of the Cordillera Central, it's a lot hotter in climate than San Juan.
 Another contrast is the neoclassical architecture of the elegant homes and public buildings that surround the main square.

-Many of the 19th-century buildings in Ponce Centro, the downtown area, have been renovated, and the Museo de Arte de Ponce—endowed by its late native son and former governor Luis A. Ferré—is considered one of the Caribbean's finest art museums.
+Many of the 19th-century buildings in Ponce Centro, the downtown area, have been renovated, and the Museo de Arte de Ponce—endowed by its late native son and former governor of Puerto Rico, Luis A. Ferré—is considered one of the Caribbean's finest art museums.
 Just as famous is Ponce's pre-Lenten carnival.
 The colorful costumes and vejigante (mischief-maker) masks worn during the festivities are famous throughout the world.
 The best dining in Ponce is just west of town.
-Seafood restaurants line the highway in an area known as Las Cucharas, named for the spoon-shaped bay you'll overlook as you dine.
+Seafood restaurants line the highway in an area known as Las Cucharas, named for the spoon-shape bay you'll overlook as you dine.